 How would we multiply 3 by 5?
-(Be careful - this requires a trick!)
+(Be careful - this is tricky!)

 A key benefit to using curried functions (as opposed to tupled functions) is that partially applied curried functions are useful in many situations.
 For example:

 app5 (to_the 2)